hXtreme/tachiyomi-wiki/Source-problems.md

 2. Change your internet connection ( wifi <--> mobile data or another wifi ), then try again.
 3. Ask other users to try the action that gives you error.

+Bonus step: Try the latest dev version, your issue may have been fixed.
+Also check versions of your extension catalogues.

 If any of these help go to [It happens only to me](#it-happens-only-to-me).
 If it's not just you, go to [Everyone is having this problem](#everyone-is-having-this-problem).